Lightning-Universe/TLDR-component/README.md

 ______________________________________________________________________

-Use TLDR component to pre-train or fine-tune a large language model for text-summarization, with as many parameters as you want (up to billions), using multiple GPUs, across multiple machines, on your own data, and all without any infrastructure hassle!
+Use TLDR to pre-train or fine-tune a large language model for text summarization, with as many parameters as you want (up to billions!).

+You can do this:
+* using multiple GPUs
+* across multiple machines
+* on your own data
+* all without any infrastructure hassle!

 All handled easily with the [Lightning Apps framework](https://lightning.ai/lightning-docs/).

 ## Run

-To run this app, paste the following code snippet in a file `app.py`:
+To run TLDR, paste the following code snippet in a file `app.py`:

 ```python